Asymptotically sharp embedding of $A_\infty$ into $A_p$ for flat weights and applications to Poincar\'e-Sobolev inequalities: Logarithm of an Ainfty weight

 Taking logarithms gives

-Finally, we apply the John--Nirenberg theorem for non-doubling measures due to Mateu, Mattila, Nicolau, and Orobitg \cite[Theorem 1]{MMNO}\footnote{As explicitly stated at the end of the proof of Theorem 1 in \cite{MMNO}, the constants in the John--Nirenberg inequality depend only on the dimension and, in particular, are independent of the measure $\mu$.}.
+Since $w\,dx$ is absolutely continuous with respect to Lebesgue measure, it vanishes on hyperplanes.
+Therefore, we can apply the John--Nirenberg theorem for non-doubling measures due to Mateu, Mattila, Nicolau, and Orobitg \cite[Theorem 1]{MMNO}\footnote{As explicitly stated at the end of the proof of Theorem 1 in \cite{MMNO}, the constants in the John--Nirenberg inequality depend only on the dimension and, in particular, are independent of the measure $\mu$.}.
 It follows that there exists a dimensional constant $c_n>0$ such that

 Combining the previous estimates, we conclude that

 Taking the supremum over all cubes $Q$ completes the proof. \end{proof}

 As a consequence of the results above, we obtain the result on the BMO norm of $\log w$ presented in Theorem \ref{thm:log w in BMO}.